Surgery for secondary breast cancer

-You’ll need to stay in hospital for a week or longer after the operation so that you can recover fully.
-However, most women are able to get up and start walking a couple of days after the surgery.
-An operation to put in a pin and plate may be done before any planned radiotherapy| treatment, if there’s a risk of the bone breaking.
+You’ll need to stay in hospital for a week or longer after the operation so you can recover fully.
+However, most women are able to get up and start walking a couple of days after the operation.

-Surgery is only used very occasionally and usually only if scans show there’s only one or limited secondary tumours in the brain| in an area where it’s possible to operate.
+Surgery is very occasionally done if there is one or a limited number of tumours in the brain and it is possible to operate.

-Steroids| are drugs that are usually given to help to reduce swelling around the tumour and improve your symptoms.
-You’ll probably be prescribed these before your operation and for a few weeks afterwards depending on your symptoms.
-You’ll usually be given radiotherapy| to the whole brain after you have recovered from your operation.
+Steroids are given to reduce the swelling around the tumour and improve your symptoms.
+You’ll be given them before your operation and for a few weeks afterwards, depending on your symptoms.
+You will usually have radiotherapy to the brain after you’ve recovered from the operation.

 We have more information about secondary cancer in the brain.